 - Aulani Disney Resort in Ko’olina

-- Ko’olina Hotel/Accommodations – Ko’olina has multiple hotels along the coast and is a little self-sustaining neighborhood.
+- Ko’olina/Accommodations – Ko’olina has multiple hotels along the coast and is a little self-sustaining neighborhood.

 Where to go?
 Must See Tourist Attractions